Omprakas123/Netflix-top-six-series-of-2021/README.md

 .write hole code on the vs code editor and run it,
 ***
- you can also open this series without using any command just click on the given link in your Browser
+ you can also open this series without using any command just click on the  link http://localhost:3000/ in your Browser

 ### screenshoots
 > >